 - It is academic dishonesty for a student to submit a solution they cannot replicate individually or to not fairly credit their sources.

 - More notes on exams and grading

-- Students should read chapters 1-6 of K&R each of the first 6 weeks of class.
+- Students should read chapters 1-6 of K&R (Kernigham & Ritchie's "The C Programming Language" each of the first 6 weeks of class.

 - Rationale: These chapters of K&R introduce concepts in the context of C that the course examines at a lower level.

 - If you have a disability and need classroom accommodations, please contact The Center for Accommodations and Support Services (CASS) at 747-5148, or by email to firstname.lastname@example.org, or visit their office located in UTEP Union East, Room 106.
 For additional information, please visit the CASS website at www.sa.utep.edu/cass.

 - Students are expected to conduct themselves in a professional and courteous manner, as prescribed by the Standards of Conduct: http://hoop.utep.edu/Student_Affairs_Chapter_One-HOP.htm Graded work should be unmistakably your own.
 You may not transcribe or copy a solution taken from another person, book, or other source ( e.g., a web page).
 Copying other's work will not be tolerated.
 Professors are required to report academic dishonesty and any other violation of the Standards of Conduct to the Dean of Students

 - Permitted collaboration: Students may discuss requirements, background information, test sets, solution strategies, and the output of their programs.
 However, implementations and documentation must be their own creative work.
 Students are required to document advice received from others and all resources utilized in the preparation of their assignments